Home Sleep Study vs Lab Sleep Study: Which One Do You Really Need?

 Note on Accuracy: Most basic home tests (Level 3) only track breathing and heart rate.
 At our Vashi clinic, we utilize Level 2 Polysomnography for home testing.

-This ‘Complete Sleep Study‘ includes EEG (Brain Activity) monitoring to provide lab-level accuracy without the stress or cost of a hospital environment.
+This complete Level 2 sleep study includes EEG (Brain Activity) monitoring to provide detailed sleep analysis without the discomfort or cost of an overnight hospital stay.

 What is Lab Polysomnography (Level 1 Sleep Study)?